Calibishi/TryHackMe-Journey/README.md

     2. Data Link- (IP, MAC [Media Access Control], and NIC [Network Interface Card, Answer])
     3. Network- (Open Shortest Path First, Routing Information Protocol, Routers, sending packets [small pieces of data]).
     4. Transport- transmitting packets across a network via Transmission Control Protocol vs User Datagram Protocol.
        -> TCP is reliable, is slower, must have an established connection.
-UDP is fast, doesnt' care about full recieval, and does not need an established connection.
+UDP is fast, doesnt' care about full recieval, and does not need an established connection
+       -> For file downloads, sending emails, and file transfers we would use TCP.
-    5. Session- established when all the packets are translated and formateed correctly to be sent over.
+    6. Session- established when all the packets are translated and formateed correctly to be sent over.
 All sessions are unique, data cannot travel over multiple sessions at one time.
-    6. Presentation - acts as a translator for different devices.
+    7. Presentation - acts as a translator for different devices.
-    7. Application - layer that provides the GUI and other protocols like DNS (Domain Name System).
+    8. Application - layer that provides the GUI and other protocols like DNS (Domain Name System).

 [OSI Room Complete]